yclas/guides/docs/Custom-field-publish-an-add-with-different-contact-email.md

 *This feature is available on our 2.4.1 release.*

-Imagine that you publish an ad but people that are interested in contacting another department within your company but not your add.
+Imagine that you publish an ad and there are some people who are interested in contacting another department within your company based on your add.
+They'll need a business email address.

 **Follow the steps:**
 1.Create a new custom field for this specific purpose.